sangram-2003/Book_For_01/README.md

 500. Jotirao Phule.
 Slavery (Gulamgiri).
 Translated by P. G. Patil.
 New Delhi: Critical Quest, 2002. pp. 138.

-[28/09, 2:31 pm] Malay Khan(sadgope ): 501–550
 501. Jotirao Phule.
 Selected Writings of Jotirao Phule.
 Edited by G. P. Deshpande.
-New Delhi: LeftWord, 2002.
-220 pp.
+New Delhi: LeftWord, 2002. pp. 220.
 502. Gail Omvedt.
 Cultural Revolt in a Colonial Society: The Non-Brahman Movement in Western India, 1873–1930.
-Bombay: Scientific Socialist Education Trust, 1976.
-370 pp.
+Bombay: Scientific Socialist Education Trust, 1976. pp. 370.
 503. Rosalind O’Hanlon.
 A Comparison of the Social and Political Thought of Jotirao Phule and B. R. Ambedkar.
-Delhi: M. N. Roy Memorial Committee, 1985.
-198 pp.
+Delhi: M. N. Roy Memorial Committee, 1985. pp. 198.
 504. B. R. Ambedkar.
 Annihilation of Caste.
 Bombay: 1936.
-Reprint, New Delhi: Critical Quest, 2005.
-163 pp.
+Reprint, New Delhi: Critical Quest, 2005. pp. 163.
 505. B. R. Ambedkar.
 The Essential Writings of B. R. Ambedkar.
 Edited by Valerian Rodrigues.
-New Delhi: Oxford University Press, 2002.
-440 pp.
+New Delhi: Oxford University Press, 2002. pp. 440.
 506. B. R. Ambedkar.
 Dr. Babasaheb Ambedkar: Writings and Speeches, Vols.
 1–17.
 Bombay: Government of Maharashtra, 1979–2005.
 507. Eleanor Zelliot.
 Ambedkar’s World: The Making of Babasaheb and the Dalit Movement.
-New Delhi: Navayana, 2013.
-340 pp.
+New Delhi: Navayana, 2013. pp. 340.
 508. Sharmila Rege, ed.
 Against the Madness of Manu: B. R. Ambedkar’s Writings on Brahmanical Patriarchy.
-New Delhi: Navayana, 2013.
-380 pp.
+New Delhi: Navayana, 2013. pp. 380.
 509. Ananya Vajpeyi.
 Righteous Republic: The Political Foundations of Modern India.
-Cambridge: Harvard University Press, 2012.
-366 pp.
+Cambridge: Harvard University Press, 2012. pp. 366.
 510. Christophe Jaffrelot.
 Religion, Caste, and Politics in India.
-New Delhi: Primus, 2010.
-828 pp.
+New Delhi: Primus, 2010. pp. 828.
 511. Christophe Jaffrelot.
 The Hindu Nationalist Movement and Indian Politics.
-New Delhi: Penguin, 1996.
-624 pp.
+New Delhi: Penguin, 1996. pp. 624.
 512. Thomas Blom Hansen.
 The Saffron Wave: Democracy and Hindu Nationalism in Modern India.
-Princeton: Princeton University Press, 1999.
-304 pp.
+Princeton: Princeton University Press, 1999. pp. 304.
 513. Thomas Blom Hansen.
 Wages of Violence: Naming and Identity in Postcolonial Bombay.
-Princeton: Princeton University Press, 2001.
-320 pp.
+Princeton: Princeton University Press, 2001. pp. 320.
 514. Martha C. Nussbaum.
 The Clash Within: Democracy, Religious Violence, and India’s Future.
-Cambridge, MA: Harvard University Press, 2007.
-432 pp.
+Cambridge, MA: Harvard University Press, 2007. pp. 432.
 515. Paul Brass.
 The Politics of India since Independence.
-Cambridge: Cambridge University Press, 1990.
-420 pp.
+Cambridge: Cambridge University Press, 1990. pp. 420.
 516. Paul Brass.
 The Production of Hindu–Muslim Violence in Contemporary India.
-Seattle: University of Washington Press, 2003.
-472 pp.
+Seattle: University of Washington Press, 2003. pp. 472.
 517. Ashutosh Varshney.
 Ethnic Conflict and Civic Life: Hindus and Muslims in India.
-New Haven: Yale University Press, 2002.
-392 pp.
+New Haven: Yale University Press, 2002. pp. 392.
 518. Sudipta Kaviraj.
 The Imaginary Institution of India: Politics and Ideas.
-New York: Columbia University Press, 2010.
-320 pp.
+New York: Columbia University Press, 2010. pp. 320.
 519. Sudipta Kaviraj.
 The Trajectories of the Indian State: Politics and Ideas.
-New Delhi: Permanent Black, 2010.
-414 pp.
+New Delhi: Permanent Black, 2010. pp. 414.
 520. Sudipta Kaviraj.
 Politics in India.
-Delhi: Oxford University Press, 1999.
-340 pp.
+Delhi: Oxford University Press, 1999. pp. 340.
 521. Partha Chatterjee.
 Empire and Nation: Selected Essays, 1985–2005.
-New Delhi: Permanent Black, 2010.
-448 pp.
+New Delhi: Permanent Black, 2010. pp. 448.
 522. Partha Chatterjee.
 The Politics of the Governed: Reflections on Popular Politics in Most of the World.
-New York: Columbia University Press, 2004.
-168 pp.
+New York: Columbia University Press, 2004. pp. 168.
 523. Ranabir Samaddar.
 The Politics of Autonomy: Indian Experiences.
-New Delhi: Sage Publications, 2005.
-340 pp.
+New Delhi: Sage Publications, 2005. pp. 340.
 524. Ranabir Samaddar.
 Reflections on Partition in the East.
-New Delhi: Vikas, 1997.
-284 pp.
+New Delhi: Vikas, 1997. pp. 284.
 525. Ranabir Samaddar.
 The Materiality of Politics, 2 vols.
 New Delhi: Anthem Press, 2007.
-Vol. 1: 360 pp; Vol. 2: 342 pp.
+Vol. 1: pp. 360; Vol. 2: pp. 342.
 526. Suhas Palshikar, Sanjay Kumar, and Yogendra Yadav, eds.
 Electoral Politics in India: Resurgence of the Bharatiya Janata Party.
-New Delhi: Routledge, 2017.
-360 pp.
+New Delhi: Routledge, 2017. pp. 360.
 527. Yogendra Yadav and Suhas Palshikar.
 “Ten Theses on State Politics in India.”
-Seminar 591 (2011): 14–22.
+Seminar 591 (2011): pp. 14–22.
 528. Yogendra Yadav, Suhas Palshikar, and Sanjay Kumar, eds.
 The Indian Political System: Critical Essays.
-New Delhi: Oxford University Press, 2010.
-420 pp.
+New Delhi: Oxford University Press, 2010. pp. 420.
 529. Atul Kohli.
 Democracy and Discontent: India’s Growing Crisis of Governability.
-Cambridge: Cambridge University Press, 1990.
-324 pp.
+Cambridge: Cambridge University Press, 1990. pp. 324.
 530. Atul Kohli.
 Poverty amid Plenty in the New India.
-Cambridge: Cambridge University Press, 2012.
-452 pp.
+Cambridge: Cambridge University Press, 2012. pp. 452.
 531. Lloyd Rudolph and Susanne Rudolph.
 In Pursuit of Lakshmi: The Political Economy of the Indian State.
-Chicago: University of Chicago Press, 1987.
-444 pp.
+Chicago: University of Chicago Press, 1987. pp. 444.
 532. Lloyd Rudolph and Susanne Rudolph.
 Explaining Indian Democracy: A Fifty-Year Perspective, 3 vols.
 New Delhi: Oxford University Press, 2008.
 533. Rajni Kothari.
 Politics in India.
-New Delhi: Orient Longman, 1970.
-440 pp.
+New Delhi: Orient Longman, 1970. pp. 440.
 534. Rajni Kothari.
 Caste in Indian Politics.
-New Delhi: Orient Blackswan, 1995.
-406 pp.
+New Delhi: Orient Blackswan, 1995. pp. 406.
 535. Rajni Kothari.
 Rethinking Democracy.
-New Delhi: Orient Longman, 2005.
-210 pp.
+New Delhi: Orient Longman, 2005. pp. 210.
 536. Sunil Khilnani.
 The Idea of India.
-New Delhi: Penguin, 1997.
-263 pp.
+New Delhi: Penguin, 1997. pp. 263.
 537. Pratap Bhanu Mehta.
 The Burden of Democracy.
-New Delhi: Penguin, 2003.
-210 pp
+New Delhi: Penguin, 2003. pp. 210
 538. Pratap Bhanu Mehta.
 India’s Founding Moment: The Constitution of a Most Surprising Democracy.
-Cambridge: Harvard University Press, 2019.
-342 pp.
+Cambridge: Harvard University Press, 2019. pp. 342.
 539. Granville Austin.
 The Indian Constitution: Cornerstone of a Nation.
-Oxford: Clarendon Press, 1966.
-703 pp.
+Oxford: Clarendon Press, 1966. pp. 703.
 540. Granville Austin.
 Working a Democratic Constitution: The Indian Experience.
-New Delhi: Oxford University Press, 1999.
-1147 pp.
+New Delhi: Oxford University Press, 1999. pp. 1147.
 541. Madhav Khosla.
 The Indian Constitution.
-New Delhi: Oxford University Press, 2012.
-242 pp.
+New Delhi: Oxford University Press, 2012. pp. 242.
 542. Madhav Khosla.
 India’s Founding Moment: The Constitution of a Most Surprising Democracy.
-Cambridge: Harvard University Press, 2020.
-352 pp.
+Cambridge: Harvard University Press, 2020. pp. 352.
 543. H. M. Seervai.
 Constitutional Law of India, 4 vols.
 Bombay: N. M. Tripathi, 1991.
 544. Upendra Baxi.
 The Indian Supreme Court and Politics.
-Lucknow: Eastern Book Company, 1980.
-280 pp.
+Lucknow: Eastern Book Company, 1980. pp. 280.
 545. Upendra Baxi.
 The Crisis of the Indian Legal System.
-Delhi: Vikas, 1982.
-342 pp.
+Delhi: Vikas, 1982. pp. 342.
 546. Marc Galanter.
 Competing Equalities: Law and the Backward Classes in India.
-Berkeley: University of California Press, 1984.
-560 pp.
+Berkeley: University of California Press, 1984. pp. 560.
 547. Marc Galanter.
 Law and Society in Modern India.
-Delhi: Oxford University Press, 1989.
-274 pp.
+Delhi: Oxford University Press, 1989. pp. 274.
 548. Rajeev Dhavan.
 The Supreme Court of India: A Socio-Legal Critique of Its Juristic Techniques.
-Delhi: Tripathi, 1977.
-468 pp.
+Delhi: Tripathi, 1977. pp. 468.
 549. Rajeev Bhargava, ed.
 Politics and Ethics of the Indian Constitution.
-New Delhi: Oxford University Press, 2008.
-420 pp.
+New Delhi: Oxford University Press, 2008. pp. 420.
 550. Granville Austin.
 The Progressive Constitution of India.
-New Delhi: Oxford University Press, 2018.
-280 pp.
+New Delhi: Oxford University Press, 2018. pp. 280.

 ---
 551–600
 551. Arun Shourie.
 Courts and Their Judgments: Premises, Prerequisites, Consequences.
 New Delhi: Rupa, 2001.
 318 pp.